-The Royal Zoological Society of Scotland was founded in 1909, by an Edinburgh lawyer Thomas Gillespie.
-A visionary and enthusiast, in only four years he garnered sufficient support and funding to enable the Society to buy an 85 acre site to the west of Edinburgh, for £17,000 with help from the City of Edinburgh Council.
+The Royal Zoological Society of Scotland (RZSS) was founded in 1909, by an Edinburgh lawyer Thomas Gillespie.
+A visionary and enthusiast, in only four years he garnered sufficient support and funding to enable RZSS to buy an 85 acre site to the west of Edinburgh, for £17,000 with help from the City of Edinburgh Council.

 Edinburgh Zoo was opened to the public on 22 July 1913, and was incorporated by Royal Charter later that year.
-However, it was only in 1948, following a visit by HRH King George VI, that the Society was granted the privilege of adding the prefix 'Royal' to its name.
-It remains the only zoo with a Royal Charter in the United Kingdom.
+However, it was only in 1948, following a visit by HRH King George VI, that the RZSS was granted the privilege of adding the prefix 'Royal' to its name.

-In its original charter, the Society had the principle objective 'To promote, facilitate and encourage the study of zoology and kindred subjects and to foster and develop amongst the people an interest in and knowledge of animal life.'
-Education has always been at the core of the Zoo's activities, and we are proud of our international reputation for excellence in this field.
+In its original charter, the Royal Zoological Society of Scotland had the principle objective 'to promote, facilitate and encourage the study of zoology and kindred subjects and to foster and develop amongst the people an interest in and knowledge of animal life.'
+Education has always been at the core of the zoo's activities, and we are proud of our international reputation for excellence in this field.

 100 Years of Edinburgh Zoo